tuupola/branca-spec/README.md

 The authentication tag is 128 bits ie. 16 bytes.
 This is the [Poly1305](https://en.wikipedia.org/wiki/Poly1305) message authentication code.
-It is used to make sure that the message, as well as the non-encrypted header has not been tampered with.
+It is used to make sure that the payload, as well as the non-encrypted header has not been tampered with.

 NOTE!
 Some crypto libraries such as Libsodium offer [combined mode](https://download.libsodium.org/doc/secret-key_cryptography/ietf_chacha20-poly1305_construction.html) where the authentication tag and the encrypted message are stored together.
 You do not need to care about separating the tag from ciphertext.
 This is usually what you want to use.

 ## Generating a Token

-Given a 256 bit ie. 32  byte secret key and an arbitrary message, generate a branca token with the following steps, in order:
+Given a 256 bit ie. 32  byte secret `key` and an arbitrary `payload`, generate a branca token with the following steps, in order:

 1. Generate a cryptocraphically secure `nonce`.
-2. If user has not provided `timestamp` record the current unixtime.
+2. If user has not provided `timestamp` use the current unixtime.
 3. Construct the `header` by concatenating `version`, `timestamp` and `nonce`.
-4. Encrypt the user given message with IETF ChaCha20-Poly1305 AEAD with user provided secret `key`.
+4. Encrypt the user given payload with IETF ChaCha20-Poly1305 AEAD with user provided secret `key`.
 Use `header` as the additional data for AEAD.
 5. Concatenate `header` and returned `ciphertext` and `tag` from step 4 together.
 6. Base62 encode the entire token.

 ## Verifying a Token

-Given a 256 bit ie. 32  byte secret key a token, to verify that the token is valid and recover the original unencrypted message, perform the following steps, in order:
+Given a 256 bit ie. 32  byte secret `key` a `token`, to verify that the token is valid and recover the original unencrypted `payload`, perform the following steps, in order:

 1. Base62 decode the token.
-2. Ensure the first byte of the token is `0xBA`.
+2. Ensure the first byte of the decoded token is `0xBA`.
-3. Extract the `header` ie. the first 17 bytes from the binary token.
+3. Extract the `header` ie. the first 17 bytes from the decoded token.
 4. Extract the `nonce` ie. the last 12 bytes from the `header`.
 5. Decrypt and verify the with IETF ChaCha20-Poly1305 AEAD with user provided secret `key` and `nonce` from previous step.
 Use `header` as the additional data for AEAD.
-6. If the user has specified a maximum age (or "time-to-live") for the token, ensure the recorded timestamp is not too far in the past.
+6. If the user has specified a maximum age (or "time-to-live") for the token, ensure the `timestamp` is not too far in the past.

 ## Libraries